Frank Sinclair

-Born in England, he was called up to represent Jamaica at the 1998 CONCACAF Gold Cup, and played five games as the team finished in fourth-place after losing to Brazil in the third-place play-off match.
+Born in England, he represented the Jamaica national team at the 1998 CONCACAF Gold Cup.
+He played five games as the team finished in fourth place after losing to Brazil in the third-place play-off match.
 He also played all three of his country's games at the 1998 FIFA World Cup.
-He went on to feature twice in the 2000 CONCACAF Gold Cup and ended his international career in October 2003 after a total of 28 caps.
+He featured twice in the 2000 CONCACAF Gold Cup and ended his international career in October 2003 after 28 caps.

-Sinclair was appointed as player-manager at Colwyn Bay in February 2013 and was named as Conference North Manager of the Month in April and December 2013.
-He went on to serve Brackley Town as caretaker-manager in October 2015 and served as Hednesford Town manager from December 2015 to April 2016.
+Sinclair was appointed as player-manager at Colwyn Bay in February 2013 and was named Conference North Manager of the Month in April and December 2013.
+He went on to serve Brackley Town as caretaker manager in October 2015 and served as Hednesford Town manager from December 2015 to April 2016.
 He later spent time as a coach at Stoke City, Radcliffe, Port Vale and Doncaster Rovers.
 He is the father of fellow professional footballer Tyrese Sinclair.

-He was appointed assistant manager at Doncaster Rovers on 30th December 2021.